silverbulletmd/silverbullet/docs/Runtime API.md

 Set `SB_CHROME_SHOW=1` to run Chrome with a visible window — useful for watching what the headless client is doing.
 Set `SB_CHROME_DATA_DIR` to a path to persist the Chrome profile between restarts (avoids re-indexing on each restart).

 ## Resource usage
 Headless Chrome spawns several processes (browser, network, storage, and renderer).
-With the full SilverBullet client loaded and indexed, expect roughly **150–200 MB** of total RSS across all Chrome processes.
+With the full SilverBullet client loaded and indexed in a single space, expect roughly **150–200 MB** of total RSS across all Chrome processes.
+Because the browser is shared, additional spaces cost a renderer each rather than a whole browser.
 The SilverBullet server itself adds ~30 MB on top of this.